ibm-cloud-docs/Cloudant/offerings/bluemix.md

 ![Capacity](../images/capacity-1.png)

 To change the target capacity, slide the capacity slider to the setting you need, and click **Update Capacity**.
-A confirmation pop-up appears.
+A confirmation window appears.
 Click **OK** to confirm.

 ![Capacity](../images/capacity-3.png)

 The check mark turns yellow and says `Updating Capacity` until the target capacity is reached.
 Capacity changes are asynchronous.
-The time that is required to synchronize those changes depends on the size of the changes in capacity that were requested and the data stored in the instance.
+The time that is required to synchronize those changes depends on the size of the changes in capacity that were requested and the data that is stored in the instance.
 When the target capacity is reached, the check mark turns green and says "Capacity Up-to-Date".

 ![Capacity](../images/capacity-4.png)

-Capacity increases via the {{site.data.keyword.cloud_notm}} Dashboard can be made up to 100 blocks of capacity which is 10,000 reads/sec, 5,000 writes/sec, and 500 global queries/sec.
+Capacity increases via the {{site.data.keyword.cloud_notm}} Dashboard can be made up to 100 blocks of capacity, which is 10,000 reads/sec, 5,000 writes/sec, and 500 global queries/sec.
 If you require more capacity, see the **Need additional capacity?** tab on the Capacity page.
 {: note}

 #### UI - Cloud Foundry org and space